 Based on this, a plaintiff’s counsel who finds him or herself in this position, should negotiate a fast exit to such an action.
 Pressing forward with such lawsuits hurts the parties, the judicial system, and the counsel who doggedly pursues them.

-Jonathan Pink is an intellectual property attorney at Bryan Cave, LLP.
-He can be reached at email@example.com.
+Jonathan Pink is an intellectual property attorney specializing in copyright and trademark matters.
+He is resident in the Los Angeles and Irvine offices of Bryan Cave, LLP and can be reached at email@example.com.